rrvt/PreOutpost/README.md

 clipboard for subsequent pasting into a subject line or other location in a form.
 The complete personal and tactical information may be entered once and sent to all BBS profiles with this application.

-The complete address book is displayed in a sister window (note scrolling may be necessary).
-The address name and text that the name represents is shown.
-Additional addresses may be created.
-The PDF files that describe where messages should be sent is available from one of the menu items (Routing) and a pdf Routing Slip is also available.
+# Address Book

+The complete Outpost address book is displayed in a sister window.

+Outpost utilizes an Address Book which is accessed by selecting the To: button and selecting a virtual address.
+In Outpost one can create and edit addresses so that a virtual address translate to one or more real addresses.
+However, one can only view eight virtual addresses at a time (scrolling down to view more) and must select an address to see what the actual addresses are.

+The app may be started independently with or without Outpost or if one use PreOutpost to setup several profiles, preOutpost starts the Outpost Address Book App and Outpost at the same time.
+When Outpost is closed, the Outpost Address Book App is also closed.
+I find using a quarter of the screen for this app allows me to see the useful addresses while operating.

+This app provides a way to view more addresses and to also see the actual addresses for each virtual address displayed.
+While it provides a way to create, edit and delete address records it only provides one line per virtual address/actual addresses on the main window.
+In addition one can copy the virtual and actual addresses to the clipboard for one of the highlighted lines.

+Documentation for outpost keeps changing.
+So this app includes five pdf files:

+  - SCCo-packet-freqs
+  - SCCo_RACES_Rec_Form_Routing
+  - SCCo_Std_Fmt_Pkt_Subj_Line
+  - SCCo_Std_Packet_Check-In-Out
+  - XSC_RACES_Routing_Slip_Fillable

+They may be viewed by selecting the particular item in a drop down list on the toolbar.
+The local pdf reader is sent the file selected.
+This requires the app know where the local pdf reader is located (its path) and if the pdf files change a way to know the path to the files.

+There are commands to find a suitable pdf reader and another to identify the pdf file in the Program/PreOutpost directory.

+The last feature is the best: There is a command to place the following string in the
+clipboard: "*** This is drill traffic ***".
+Of course this is only useful during the weekly check-ins.

 ## Getting Started

 The Windows PreOutpostInstaller.msi file will install the program.
 At this time only one version of PreOutpost is produced.
-It should run on Win7, 8 and 10.
+It should run on Win7, 8, 10 and 11.

-A help file is included.
+A help file is included in both apps.
 Let the author know if the help file needs improving...

 ## Updates

+### Update 6/5/24

+Clean up a whole variety of things in the app.
+Improved the user interface.

 ### Update 2/17/24